ZTL-UwU/waveforge/README.md

 The codebase for now is a prove of concept.
 The physics simulation is imcomplete but functional, and the wave manipulation is not fully implemented yet.
 Launching the game you will get a sandbox to play around with the physics simulation.

 - `1`/`2`/`3`/`4` keys: change to brush to spawn sand, water, oil and stone wall pixels, respectively
+- `5` key: change to heat brush to heat up pixels
 - Left mouse button: use the brush
 - Right mouse button: erase pixels
 - Scroll wheel: change brush size